Brewers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.
+- The Brewers have played as the favorite in six of their past 10 games and have won four of those contests.

-- In their last 10 games with a total, the Brewers and their opponents have combined to hit the over two times.
+- In their last 10 games with a total, the Brewers and their opponents are 2-7-1 when it comes to hitting the over.

 Brewers Betting Records & Stats

-- The Brewers have gone 19-14 in games they were favored on the moneyline (winning 57.6% of those games).
+- The Brewers have compiled a 19-15 record in games they were listed as the moneyline favorite (winning 55.9% of those games).

-- Based on this contest's moneyline, the Brewers' implied win probability is 65.5%.
+- The implied moneyline probablility in this matchup gives the Brewers a 67.7% chance to win.

-- Milwaukee has had an over/under set by bookmakers 64 times, and have combined with opponents to go over the total in 26 of those games (26-35-3).
+- Milwaukee has played in 65 games with an over/under set, and have combined with its opponents to go over the total 26 times (26-36-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!